RuiqiZhang99/ProxFly/README.md

 # ProxFly
 Hi there!
-This is the official codebase of our ICRA 2025 submission
+This is the codebase of our ICRA 2025 paper

 [**ProxFly: Robust Control for Close Proximity Quadcopter Flight via Residual Reinforcement Learning**](https://arxiv.org/abs/2409.13193).